memogarcia/memogarcia.mx/_posts/2017-10-21-gluing-python.md

 Bash is powerful but so is Python.
 And sometimes you need the best of both.

-In order to do that, Python allows you to pipe in and out data from stdin which is quite powerful and elegant.
+To do that, Python allows you to pipe in and out data from stdin which is quite powerful and elegant.

-This is a very basic example but it demostrates the capabilities you can get by combining both.
+This is a very basic example, but it demonstrates the capabilities you can get by combining both.

 First, create a `python` script that will read data from stdin.